-In a Dedicated DLP Gateway configuration, a separate gateway (2) (or cluster) is installed in addition to the protecting gateway (3) (or cluster).
-The Data Loss Prevention Software Blade is enabled on that separate gateway.
+In a Dedicated DLP Gateway configuration, a separate Security Gateway (2) (or cluster) is installed in addition to the protecting Security Gateway (3) (or cluster).
+The Data Loss Prevention Software Blade is enabled on that separate Security Gateway.

 Install the dedicated DLP Gateway behind the protecting Security Gateway to ensure its protection.
 We recommend that you enable only the Data Loss Prevention Software Blade to maximize the use of available hardware resources.